morrmarco/Cortex-Coding-Beta/Steps 1-4 Guide.md

 I'd like to invite you to enroll in my SAS OnDemand for Academics course: Cortex on SAS On-Demand

-As a first step, please create your account for SAS OnDemand for Academics.
-To register, visit https://odamid.oda.sas.com  and click on Register for an account.
+As a first step, please create your account for SAS OnDemand for Academics (I recommend that you use your University/College email!).
+To register, visit https://odamid.oda.sas.com  and click on Register for an account (I recommend that you use your University/College email!).

 After you have successfully created your account, follow these steps: